Quick Verdict

 Pros

-• No subscription — all software included forever
+• No subscription — all core software included

 • Built-in touchscreen for standalone range use